semaphoreci/semaphore/docs/docs/using-semaphore/languages/clojure.md

 Leiningen reads the Clojure version number from `project.clj`.
 The correct version is activated automatically.

-For example the presence this project file activates Clojure v1.10.0:
+For example the presence of this project file activates Clojure v1.10.0:

 ```clojure
 (defproject hw "0.1.0-SNAPSHOT"